Hussman School of Journalism and Media (GRAD)

 Length of the Ph.D.
 Program

-Most students complete the Ph.D. program in three to four years.
-Some students elect to stay a fourth year to compete more effectively for research-intensive positions at Research 1 universities or to pursue more ambitious dissertations.
+The Ph.D. program can be completed in three years, but many students elect to stay a fourth year to compete more effectively for research-intensive positions at Research 1 universities or to pursue more ambitious dissertations.
 The Graduate School requires students to complete the degree within eight years of first registration in the doctoral program.

 J.D.–Ph.D.
 Dual-Degree Program